 Dr Lorina Barker

-Lecturer - school_of_humanities
+Lecturer - Human Resource Services

 I am a descendant of the Wangkumara and Muruwari people of Northwest NSW, of the Flinders Rangers, SA, the Kooma of Southwest QLD and the Baakindji – Kurnu and Kunja people of Northwest NSW.